Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Introduction

 The measurement vector in compressed sensing is usually contaminated by additive noise in practice.
-In the design of the algorithms for compressed sensing, the information of the noise variance is often required to obtain good reconstruction performance.
+In the design of the algorithms for compressed sensing, information on the noise variance is often required to obtain good reconstruction performance.
 In optimization-based approaches, for example, the objective function and/or the constraint in the problem usually include some parameters to be fixed in advance.
-Since the appropriate value of the parameter depends on the noise variance in general, its information is essential to tune the parameter of the optimization problem.
+Since the appropriate value of the parameter depends on the noise variance in general, its information is essential to tune the parameter of the optimization problem, with few exceptions such as square-root LASSO~\cite{belloni2011a,shen2016}.
+If the noise variance and the distribution of the unknown vector are known, we can obtain the optimal regularization parameter in terms of the asymptotic mean squared error (MSE) under several assumptions by using some analytical results~\cite{donoho2009,bayati2011,thrampoulidis2018}.
 Hence, when the noise variance is unknown, we need to estimate it from the measurement vector before the reconstruction of the unknown vector.

-Although several estimation method have been proposed in the context of linear regression in statistics~\cite{reid2016,dicker2016,liu2020}, some of them mainly considers non-structured vectors and do not exploit the sparsity of the unknown vector.
-On the other hand, the sparsity-based methods such as~\cite{sun2012a,yu2019} cannot be extended to the case with other structured vector in a trivial manner.
-In the context of signal processing, an estimation method for the signal-to-noise ratio (SNR) has been proposed in~\cite{suliman2017}.
-Although it can achieve good estimation performance when the number of measurements is sufficiently large, the performance severely degrades for underdetermined cases like compressed sensing.
+Although several estimation methods for the noise variance have been proposed in the context of linear regression in statistics~\cite{reid2016,dicker2016,liu2020}, some of them mainly consider non-structured vectors and do not exploit the sparsity of the unknown vector.
+On the other hand, some sparsity-based methods such as~\cite{sun2012a,yu2019} cannot be extended to the case with other non-sparse structured vectors in a trivial manner.
+A possible exception is AMP-LASSO~\cite{bayati2013}, which is based on the asymptotic analysis of the MSE of LASSO~\cite{mousavi2013,mousavi2018}.
+The estimate of the noise variance by AMP-LASSO is consistent and can be simply calculated using the reconstructed vector by LASSO with a fixed regularization parameter.
+For small-scale problems, however, we need to choose an appropriate value of the regularization parameter to obtain a good estimate of the noise variance.
 For more details of related work, see Section~\ref{sec:related}.